 Proof: From Lines (7) and (8) in Fig 4, we can see that the NONBLOCKINGADAPTIVE only routes SD pairs that can be routed on a partition to the partition.
-It follows that the communication is nonblocking for any permutation (Lemma 5). \Box
+It follows that the communication is nonblocking for any permutation (Lemma 5). $\Box$

 Analyzing the number of top level switches needed by the algorithm is more challenging.
-Before we prove the upper bound for the number of top level switches needed in NON-BLOCKINGADAPTIVE, we will show that this algorithm requires less than n^2 top level switches for any permutation in ftree(n + m, r).
+Before we prove the upper bound for the number of top level switches needed in NON-BLOCKINGADAPTIVE, we will show that this algorithm requires less than $n^2$ top level switches for any permutation in ftree(n, m, r).
 For any two SD pairs from a switch in a permutation, the destinations are different: they differ in at least one digit in the c + 1 n-based digits representation.
-The two SD pairs can be routed through one partition in a configuration: if the first digits of the destinations are different, the first digits are the same, there exists an j such that the j-th digits of the destinations are different, and the two SD pairs can be routed through the first partition; if the first digits of the destinations are different, and the two SD pairs can be routed through the j-th partition ($s{j-2} - p$'s are different).
-Hence, the LSET found in line (7) in the first
+The two SD pairs can be routed through one partition in a configuration: if the first digits of the destinations are different, the two SD pairs can be routed through the first partition; if the first digits are the same, there exists an j such that the j-th digits of the destinations are different, and the two SD